Aviad-Abutbul/cf-redislabs-broker/README.md

 redislabs-service-broker -c /path/to/config.yml
 ```

 You can find a template for the config file in an `examples` [folder](https://github.com/Altoros/cf-redislabs-broker/tree/master/examples/config.yml).
 Replace the values enclosed in `<>` with the actual parameter values.
+The properties not enclosed in `<>` are defaults that we find reasonable - you can alter them too.

+## Using the service

+Consult the [CF docs](http://docs.cloudfoundry.org/services/managing-service-brokers.html) to know more about managing brokers.

+Some notes specific for the Redis Labs broker:

+* Additional parameters (the `-c` option) are not supported on service instance creation.
+See the information about updating service instances in the next item.
+* The following parameters can be updated on an instance update (refer to the [RLEC docs](https://redislabs.com/redis-enterprise-documentation/overview) for details):
+  - `memory_size` (integer, expressed in bytes)
+  - `data_persistence` (string, either "disabled", "aof", or "snapshot")
+  - `snapshot_policy` (array of objects each with 2 properties - `writes` and `secs`, both integers)
+* You can switch between plans on a service update.
+Moreover, you can both switch between plans and update parameters described above at the same time.
+* The broker works in a synchronous way - all the time you just need to wait until the command has finished.
+Note that there is a 15 seconds timeout awaiting for a database creation - if it is over the request would fail.

 ### Logs